 There are Armenia’s most significant historic epicenters, tracing its history to the dawn of civilization, when ancient settlers are thought to have first mapped the constellations of the zodiac at the monolithic 6,000-7,000 year-old observatory, Karahunj.

 And if that’s not enough adventure-wise, you can take a ride on the longest cable car in the world, the Wings of Tatev, a chance to be at 5,750m over gorges 320m below.

 There were countless stories of the many monastic complexes and architectural finds to be discovered along the way.
 Since there was no local guide, with the help of Google, places like Vorotnavank turned out to be an interesting visit.

 The complex is surrounded by a high stone wall and once housed a resort, cemetary and workshops.
 It is bewildering how a place as remote as this could be tagged as a resort but this was afterall, 1000 A.D.

 Heading towards Georgia (the country)

 After visiting the remote Southern stretches of Armenia and stopping at the final city Yerevan, get on a Marshrutka (a minivan) to visit Tbilisi, Georgia.

 A beautiful cobblestoned old town that reflects its long and complicated history under the Persian and Russian empire.

 From its diverse architecture that represents Eastern Orthodox churches, Tbilisi is the perfect offbeat country to learn about an exotic and mysterious ancient culture stretching back to millenia.

 The entire overland route trip can be completed via train journeys, minivans, hitchhiking, and even renting a car for the Southern Armenia stretches.

-Once you’re in Georgia, it makes it easier to travel to any parts of Europe making this quite an adventure if you’re seeking offbeat travel destinations that combines Europe and Asia in a single trip.
+Once you’re in Georgia, it makes it easier to travel to any parts of Europe making this quite an adventure if you’re seeking offbeat travel destinations that combine Europe and Asia on a single trip.

 Written by Pashmina from The Gone Goat, an off-beat travel adventure blog